 Other options:

-Note: The usefulness of being able to report on the raw flow data can not be overstated!
-Many Netflow software packages aggregate the data or drop fields that don't fit their Netflow monitoring paradigm.
-But with an interface to the raw data, the user has unlimited options for investigating this data.
+Note: The usefulness raw netflow data cannot be overstated!
+Many Netflow software packages aggregate the data or drop fields that don't fit their notion of monitoring.
+The ad hoc query tool provides a powerful interface to the raw data, the user has unlimited options for investigating this data.

 Interfaces can also be aggregated and renamed.
 For example, say you had four routers: